tobytwigger/laravel-job-status/docs/docs/tracking/retrieve-status.md

 - `whereTag('election', '=', $electionId)`: Limit the job statuses to those with the given tag.
 The value of the tag must match.
 - `whereStatus(JobStatus::SUCCESS) or whereSuccess()`: Limit the job statuses to those of status success.
 Similar for all statuses
 - `whereNotStatus(JobStatus::SUCCESS) or whereNotSuccess()`: Limit the job statuses to those without the given status.
 Can also pass in an array.
--

 Once you've built up your query, call one of the following to get the results
-- `first()`: Get the most recently dispatched job status matching the query.
+- `first()`: Get the most recently dispatched job status matching the query or return null if no matching jobs.
+- `firstOrFail()`: Get the most recently dispatched job status matching the query, or throw an exception.
 - `all() or get()`: Get all matching job statuses
 - `count()`: Get the number of matching jobs